Updates to our Volunteer Appreciation program

 Recording your volunteer hours – all your efforts, not just trail work – is key to making this plan work.
 Click here to get started!

 Your favorite tiki party and bike race of the summer is on!
-Get ready for the 18th Annual Tree Farm Relay at Lakeshore Park in Novi, presented by the MCMBA and Team Tree Farm.
+Get ready for the 20th Annual Tree Farm Relay at Lakeshore Park in Novi, presented by the MCMBA and Team Tree Farm.
 Rain or shine (usually rain), it’ll be your favorite event of the summer.
-Learn more and register at https://www.active.com/novi-mi/cycling/mountain-biking/tree-farm-relay-2023
+Registration link coming

-Sat June 3, 2023 – Milford, MI Did you know that 5 single track mountain bike trails are fully accessible from Downtown Milford?
-Join the Motor City Mountain Biking Association for the Milford Bike Fest and Trail Challenge as we showcase some of our favorite mountain bike trails, raise money for trail maintenance and youth…
+Come join us for a day of riding bikes around Milford’s well-connected trail system!
+Did you know that 5 single track mountain bike trails are fully accessible from Downtown Milford?
+Join the Motor City Mountain Biking Association for the Milford Bike Fest and Trail Challenge as we showcase some of our favorite mountain bike trails,…